mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 is Outcast –

 **Reaction Table Results**
-Hostile reactions usually lead to ‘discourtesy’ rather than violence.
+Hostile reactions usually lead to 'discourtesy' rather than violence.
 In such an instance, the response given by that reaction would be one that normally would provoke hostility in return.
 Treat discourtesy as grounds for a formal challenge (but Travellers need not issue such a challenge – although this would take an enormous amount of restraint on the part of Aslan Travellers).